jaymeliao/HabitTracker/README.md

 Desciption
 --------------------------------------------
--habit tracker that is tracked by using a table.
+-Habit tracker that is tracked by using a table.
 When you are done that habit for the day you click "yes" on it or whatever to click "no" there.